For the farmland owner:

 - Is there a cost to enroll a property?

 While there is no cost to enroll in FarmLink, to ensure the future of the program, we encourage anyone who uses the services to become a member of Maine Farmland Trust.
 The standard individual membership cost is $30/year.
+And we greatly appreciate your support!

 - I see Maine Farmland Trust has a Buy/Protect/Sell program.
 Will my property be reviewed in consideration for the BPS program?
 Yes.
-All farm properties that get enrolled in FarmLink are reviewed by our Lands Staff, to see if it qualifies for the program.
+All farm properties that get enrolled in FarmLink are reviewed by our Lands Department, to see if it qualifies for the program.
 MFT considers all BPS projects carefully, and rejects many projects for each one it pursues.
 Financially, MFT must fill the gap between what it pays for a farm and what the farm sells for once protected, which it does through various strategies, including local fundraising.
 If MFT does not have a viable strategy to fill this gap and thus “break-even,” MFT will not pursue the project.